chartgerink/2017future/manuscript.md

 Combinations of ORCIDs can be hashed into unique author combinations (and ordering!) to provide identification over time, but remove gender and status bias (amongst other things).

-What types are available for the ledger, is something that requires discussion and can change over time.
+What types of nodes are contained in the ledger, is something that requires discussion and can change over time.

+For a sustainable distribution system, persistent nodes need to be identified: libraries.

+Nonetheless, other stakeholders benefiting from maintaining the distribution of the decentralized network are (not-)for-profit companies that build services on top of the resources.

 ## Locking the system open